Ritual as Urban Infrastructure

 Infrastructure Beyond Concrete

-Heritage cities, however, depend on an additional layer of infrastructure — one that is largely invisible but equally essential.
+Heritage cities, however, depend on an additional layer of infrastructure — one that remains largely invisible yet equally vital.

 -